xf15/efficientize/README.md

         in it yet. i need this feature for interface.py list_all, replace(target_file_name, dict_file_name). psychopy_dict.csv, writing_dict.csv

         manual.bib Ryskin, R., & Fedorenko, E. (October, 2020).
 Individual-subject functional localization does not benefit ERP analyses.
 Poster at Society for the Neurobiology of Language.
 [PDF]

+        under communiation module, there is manuscript, slides, poster